shadowknight55/-University-Greenfield-case/BC Univerity/README.md

    ```bash
    cd university-greenfield
    ```
-3. Install the required dependencies:
+3. Install the dependencies:
    ```bash
    npm install
    ```
-4. Set up the database (if applicable) and configure the environment variables.

 ## Usage
 1. Start the application:
    ```bash
    npm start
    ```
-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:3000` to access the application.
-3. Register a new account or log in with existing credentials.
-4. Use the dashboard to manage your courses and account balance.

-## Features
-- User registration and login
-- Account balance management
-- Terms and conditions agreement
-- Item purchasing functionality

 ## Contributing
 Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.
+Please open an issue or submit a pull request for any improvements or features you'd like to add.

 ## License
 This project is licensed under the MIT License.